Nikolai05/Lucid/README.md

 ## Code for Arduino to connect Weather Station
 ### Below is the code for IoT Weather Station with NodeMCU OLED & OpenWeatherMap.
 You will need 4 different libraries for that: Adafruit_GFX.h, Adafruit_SSD1306.h, OpenWeatherOneCall.h and ArduinoJson.h.
 You can get all these libraries from the Library Manager as shown in the figure below.
-Find them and install them.
+Find them and install them.<br>
 <img width="198" alt=image src="https://github.com/Nikolai05/Lucid/blob/main/librarymanager2.PNG">
 ### Let's get to configuring
 1. Go to the following link and copy the entire code (https://github.com/ThingPulse/esp8266-weather-station/blob/master/examples/OpenWeatherMapOneCallDemo/OpenWeatherMapOneCallDemo.ino)